How to Image Windows Server 2012 (R2) to New Hard Drive

 Why image Windows Server 2012 (R2)?

-Windows Server 2012 is mostly used by small to medium business company administers and IT experts in large companies as well as some individual fans.
-Therefore, Server 2012 contains not only personal documents and files but also, more importantly, the significant information and commercial data of clients.
+Windows Server 2012 is mostly used by small to medium business company administrators and IT experts in large companies as well as some individual fans.
+Therefore, server 2012 contains not only personal documents and files but also, more importantly, the significant information and commercial data of clients.
 Thus, to image Windows Server 2012 to new hard drive or to network drive or other storage devices is extremely urgent.

-In which, system state consists of Active Directory, System volume(if it is a domain controller), Certificate Services(certification authority only), Cluster Database(cluster node only), Boot Files, The Registry, Performance counter configuration information, and Component Services Class registration database.
-If an unfortunate accident occurs, you can reduce Server downtime and ensure business continuity using Windows Server 2012 system image.
+In which, the system state consists of Active Directory, System volume(if it is a domain controller), Certificate Services(certification authority only), Cluster Database(cluster node only), Boot Files, The Registry, Performance counter configuration information, and Component Services Class registration database.
+If an unfortunate accident occurs, you can reduce server downtime and ensure business continuity using Windows Server 2012 system image.

 After setting the personal configurations, you can start to backup.
 Please note that if you choose "back up to a shared network folder", you have to input the location and offer administrator information when necessary.

 When you want to image Windows Server 2012 to a new hard drive, all you need to do is select the system backup you created earlier and then perform a system state restore.

 It's ok if you want to backup Windows Server 2012 to new hard drive with Windows Server Backup.
 However, you may need to use Windows Server Backup alternative software in the following situations or just want more advanced features like incremental backup Windows Server 2012.

 Besides, Windows Server 2012 R2 ends of life on October 10, 2023.
 That's to say, Microsoft does not provide you with security update or patch it, your computer will be exposed to various risks, such as virus or hacker attacks.
 If you want to continue using this operating system, the system and data security are more important.